Consulting Services

 Transitional Services

 Transitional consultative services are designed to anticipate the challenges children and young adults with developmental disabilities commonly face when having to undergo significant environmental and/or programmatic changes.
-Following a detailed assessment that includes interviews with all relevant educational staff, providers and family members, a Transition Plan will be developed that outlines procedures to foster appropriate adjustment to the child’s/young adult’s new setting.
+Following a detailed assessment that includes interviews with all relevant educational staff, providers and family members, a transition plan will be developed that outlines procedures to foster appropriate adjustment to the child’s/young adult’s new setting.